Lindley Beckworth: Education and career

-Born on June 30, 1913, on a farm in the South Bouie community of Mabank, Kaufman County, Texas, Beckworth attended the rural schools of his home county, then attended Abilene Christian College, East Texas State Teachers College, Commerce, Texas, Sam Houston State Teachers College (now Sam Houston State University), and Southern Methodist University in Dallas, Texas.
+Born on June 30, 1913, on a farm in the South Bouie community of Mabank, Kaufman County, Texas, Beckworth attended the rural schools of his home county, then attended Abilene Christian College, East Texas State Teachers College now East Texas A&M University, Commerce, Texas, Sam Houston State Teachers College (now Sam Houston State University), and Southern Methodist University in Dallas, Texas.
 He was a teacher in Upshur County, Texas from 1932 to 1936.
 He was admitted to the bar in 1937 and commenced practice in Gilmer, Texas.
 He was a member of the Texas House of Representatives from 1936 to 1938.
 He was a United States representative from Texas from 1939 to 1953 and again from 1957 to 1967.
 He was in private practice in Longview, Texas from 1954 to 1958.

 Congressional service

 Beckworth was elected as a Democrat to the 76th Congress and to the six succeeding Congresses from January 3, 1939, to January 3, 1953, from Texas's 3rd congressional district.
 He was not a candidate for renomination in 1952, and was an unsuccessful candidate for the Democratic nomination for United States Senator from Texas in 1952.
 He was elected to the 85th Congress and to the four succeeding Congresses from January 3, 1957, to January 3, 1967, from the 3rd district.
 He was an unsuccessful candidate for renomination in 1966.
+During his time in Congress, Beckworth developed a mostly liberal voting record; based on certain criteria.